What is Interpersonal Therapy?

-Also, role playing helps the therapists to teach and practice new ways of thinking and communicating.
+Also, role-playing helps therapists to teach and practice new ways of thinking and communicating.
 Here the therapists sometimes place themselves in the patients’ place to help them understand how to communicate.
 Also sometimes they act as close people around them and examine how the process of adopting is going on.

 - Communication Analysis

 Communication analysis is the process of understanding and assessing the communication of the clients.

-In this technique, the therapists work on the communication between the clients and their significant others.
+In this technique, the therapists work on communication between the clients and their significant others.
 Typically the conversation is a movie script.
 The therapists check the tone, expressions, non-verbal communication, etc.

 Then the patient is asked what was meant to be communicated and what is actually communicated.
 Sometimes, the same questions are asked to the significant ones too.

 Depending on this practice and the feedback, the therapists assess the communication pattern and use techniques to improve the communication skill if needed.

 - Encouragement of Affect

 Encouragement of affect is a technique that is used to help the patients to experience and accept the unwanted or unpleasant emotions caused by interpersonal connection and communication.

-In this technique, the therapists create an environment and talk to the clients as a shape of role playing and take them through unwanted or unexpected emotions multiple times.
-Using this technique, they help the clients to experience those so that they can face similar things in real life without that much problem.
+In this technique, the therapists create an environment and talk to the clients as the shape of role-playing and take them through unwanted or unexpected emotions multiple times.
+Using this technique, they help the clients to experience those so that they can face similar things in real life without that many problems.